gopasspw/gopass/docs/features.md

 ### git auto-push and auto-pull

-If you want gopass to always push changes in git to your default remote server (origin), enable autosync:
+If you want gopass to always push changes in git to your default remote server (origin), enable auto sync:

 ```bash
 $ gopass config autosync true